AWParnaby/gcm-print/README.md

 ### Structure

 - Cards organized by participant (Participant 1, then Participant 2, etc.)
-- Each participant receives all responses in a unique random order
+- Each participant's deck starts with title cards (default: 10), followed by all responses in a unique random order
 - Footer on each page: "Participant X - Page Y of Z"
+- Automatic warnings if text scaling is required, with recommendations for optimal cards-per-page settings

 ### Metadata